AndreasChristensen89/salary_struggle/README.md

 The player have several locations to perform actions in, which are listed in locations.

 ## Stats
 Intellect, charm, and coding are used in relation to interviews, but endurance is only used to measure energy needed for each task.
-Endurance is always subtracted from the energy costs.
+Endurance is always subtracted from the energy costs, except for when fighting.
 Player starts with 10000 in money, and can use money on items.
 Money can increase by working part time.
 Player starts on day 1, and finishes the latest on day 30.